nestoru/gcp-microservices-poc/README.md

 gcloud iam service-accounts keys create devops-microservices_credentials.json \
   --iam-account devops-microservices@devops-microservices.iam.gserviceaccount.com
 ```
+- Make sure devops-microservices_credentials.json is in the .gitignore file as you do not want to commit that to the same repo where developers and devops work.
+Use the need to know principle.
+Instead have the file somewhere else in a secure vault and copy it temporarily to the project as needed.
 - Configure docker to allow interactions with google cloud registry (GCR)
 ```
 gcloud auth configure-docker